ZipCodeCore/GoodJavaBadJava/Projects/SpaceInvaders/README.md

 # SpaceInvaders

+This one is Hard.

 Read the code, and then explain it!

-Do so WITHOUT running it to see what it does.
+**Do so WITHOUT running it to see what it does.**

 make it prettier, but using images instead of squares.